zachchan105/tmewc/typescript/api-reference/classes/MaintenanceService.md

 # Class: MaintenanceService

-Service exposing features relevant to authorized maintainers and operators of the tBTC v2 system.
+Service exposing features relevant to authorized maintainers and operators of the tMEWC system.

 ## Table of contents